 Just like how a thermostat adjusts to keep the temperature at a desired level, the

 The Lift Ticket program is available for Medtronic customers with an out-of-warranty pump, customers with an out-of-warranty pump produced by another manufacturer, and customers new to pump therapy.
-Pump must ship starting on 11/14/18.
+New pump must ship between 11/14/18 and 4/3/19 to be eligible.

 During your warranty period, with more than 6 months left, you will have a one-time opportunity to upgrade to another insulin pump for $99.